mohsenht/Koslicki-lab-PSU/_members/ian-mckay.md

 #image: images/team/shaopeng-liu.png ## the path of your profile photo, please put it under 'images/team' and name it as firstname-lastname.jpg

 # role must be included or person won't appear on team page
-role: phd ## options: pi-Principal Investigator, postdoc-Postdoctoral Researcher, phd-PhD Student, masters-Master's Student, undergrad-Undergraduate Student, highschool-High School Student, programmer-Software Engineer
+role: masters ## options: pi-Principal Investigator, postdoc-Postdoctoral Researcher, phd-PhD Student, masters-Master's Student, undergrad-Undergraduate Student, highschool-High School Student, programmer-Software Engineer

 # add person to alumni group
 group: alum ## comment it if you're not alumni